-OK, so this is a bit different.
-But with today’s generation being hit by busy jobs, demanding social lives and those needy smartphones/boxsets, our sex lives are in need of some help.
+Today we’re talking sex.
+WIT WOO.
+With today’s generation being hit by busy jobs, demanding social lives and those needy smartphones/boxsets, our activity between the sheets is in need of some help.

 According to a recent survey, less than one in three couples have sex five or more times a month.
 While this works for some, almost half feel they should be having more and, unsurprisingly, single out tiredness and children as the main culprits.

 So here’s my guide to making your bedroom sex-ready, to get you in the mood or just make sure you can take advantage as soon as the opportunity arises!

 I’ve never tried satin sheets but they seem appropriate in this situation.
 Just as you’d feel sexy in a silky negligee, sheets that feel silky on your skin will play to your senses.
 How sssssensual.